jorruior/evochat/README.md

 An LLM-powered chatbot for gene evolution queries, backed by the [Ensembl REST API](https://rest.ensembl.org) and [HGNC](https://www.genenames.org).

-Ask natural language questions about orthologs, paralogs, gene trees, sequences, cross-references, and gene name history — right from your terminal.
+Ask natural language questions about orthologs, paralogs, gene trees, sequences, cross-references, and gene name history from your terminal.

 ## Features